Healthy Homes Assessment Ahuriri

 Draught Stopping Ahuriri

-If a draught can be felt from unreasonable gaps or holes that it needs to be sealed.
+If a draught can be noticed from gaps that are not adequate or holes that it requirements to be sealed.

 What are the most unreasonable gaps or holes?

-Check out the complete details regarding the Healthy Homes draught stopping requirements.
+Check out the complete details for the Healthy Homes draught stopping requirements.

 draught stopping building inspections